Missions - Full Report

 Evidence for Effective Charities

 While there is not yet a charity evaluator comparable to GiveWell in its rigor, it is still possible to make a rational decision about where to give.
+When looking for evidence on where to give, we primarily use a combination of public resources and well-connected philanthropic advisors.

 One of our main sources for advice on where to give is a philanthropic advisor who was recommended to us by a prominent member of the 24:14 Coalition as being knowledgeable about connecting donors with potentially high-impact giving opportunities.
 He has advised Professionals in Christian Philanthropy, the Magnolia Foundation, and First Fruit, and leads various giving collaborations of wealthy Christian families and foundations.
 (He asked that his name not be used, as he doesn’t give out public recommendations.)